| |

 • Doesn't offer a clear-cut exercise plan

 Organic Liaison is the first ever certified organic weight loss program.
-It offers a host of diet and nutrition support to help you reach your weight loss goals.
-Rather than a specific, one-size-fits-all diet plan, Organic Liaison's program customizes a weight loss plan to fit your needs.
+It once offered a host of diet and nutrition support to help you reach your weight loss goals, but after a purchase by Jenny Craig in 2014, only one single product remains in the brand's offerings.
+Organic Liaison can now only be purchased through the Jenny Craig website as a complement to that program.

-Try this recipe for Kirstie Alley's Green Soup, enough for you and to share with your Chubby Buddy.
+Try this recipe for Kirstie Alley's Green Soup, enough for you and to share with, what she calls, your Chubby Buddy.

-Kirstie Alley's Organic Liaison is not just the first ever USDA certified organic weight loss program, but it is also a resource of online diet tools that are specifically designed to help you achieve your weight loss goals.
+Kirstie Alley's Organic Liaison is the first ever USDA certified organic weight loss program.

 Other things to be aware of are that the program's promotion of its proprietary weight loss products may produce side effects and/or may not produce the intended effects and its lack of a fitness component leaves the onus on you to devise a regular exercise routine.